elhmn/ckp/README.md

 ## Overview

-If you ever found yourself using a bunch of complex scripts or useful bash oneliner and you find it hard to manually add them to a file, send them to a server and then fetch them to this new machine you have recently acquired or ssh-ed into, this tool is for you.
+If you ever found yourself using a bunch of complex scripts or useful bash oneliners and you find it hard to manually add them to a file, send them to a server and then fetch this scripts to that new machine you have recently acquired or ssh-ed into, this tool is for you.
+Store and fetch your scripts, your terminal history and your notes from anywhere.

 ![ckp_demo](https://user-images.githubusercontent.com/5704817/120272338-39377a80-c2ad-11eb-9058-a16f98745bb1.gif)